leonden/M-294-295/README.md

 ### Run

-Run `ng serve` for a dev server.
+From the root project directory, cd into `\frontend\vote-app\` and run `ng serve` for a dev server.
 Navigate to http://localhost:4200/.
 The application will automatically reload if you change any of the source files.

 ---